dendriel/rozsa-events-collector/README.md

 - Data - a single element that means something for the specific flow in observation
 - Event - a composition of many pieces of data that have a depper meaning when groupped together.
-- Collect - the action of storing data from a execution flow
+- Collect - the action of storing data from an execution flow
 - Submit - the action of generating and submitting an event to a remote server

 ## Collection Approaches